oban-bg/oban/guides/learning/operational_maintenance.md

 at the expense of storage and an unbounded table size.
 To prevent the `oban_jobs` table from growing indefinitely, Oban actively prunes `completed`, `cancelled`, and `discarded` jobs.

-By default, the [pruner plugin](`Oban.Plugins.Pruner`) retains jobs for 60 seconds.
+By default, the [Pruner](`Oban.Pruner`) retains jobs for 60 seconds.
 You can configure a longer retention period by providing a `:max_age` in seconds to the pruner plugin.

 ```elixir
 config :my_app, Oban,